adaltas/node-csv-docs/src/md/generate/index.md

 Run `npm install csv` to install the full csv module or run `npm install csv-generate` if you are only interested by the CSV generator.

-The source code uses modern JavaScript features and runs natively in Node 7.6+.
+The source code uses modern JavaScript features and runs natively in Node greater or equal than version 8.
-For older browsers or older versions of Node, use the modules inside "./lib/es5".